Mike Peters (musician): Personal life

-Peters is a regular member of the running group The NightCrawlers, who run every Thursday night around various locations in the North East Wales area.
+He was a regular member of the running group the NightCrawlers, who run every Thursday night around various locations in the North East Wales area.

 Peters was appointed Deputy Lieutenant of Clwyd in December 2008.
-He was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2019 New Year Honours for services to cancer care.
+He was appointed Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to cancer care.

+Illness and death

+Peters had cancer for three decades; he was first diagnosed with lymphoma in 1995.
+In 1996, Peters made a recovery from lymph cancer, and began recording and touring again, sometimes with members of the re-formed band.
+He also presented a regular show called Bedrock on BBC Radio Wales.
+In 2005, he discovered that he was suffering from chronic lymphocytic leukaemia.
+At this time, he co-founded the Love Hope Strength Foundation with fellow leukaemia patient James Chippendale, the president of CSI Entertainment in Dallas, Texas.
+After going into remission he appeared in a documentary for BBC Wales chronicling his illness, released in 2006 as Mike Peters on the Road to Recovery, with some of the proceeds being donated to his foundation.